irisnet/irishub/docs/features/governance.md

 ### Deposit Procedure

-The submitted proposal has the deposit and when the deposit exceeds `MinDeposit`, it can enter the voting procedure.
-If the proposal exceeds `MaxDepositPeriod` and has not yet exceeds `MinDeposit`, the proposal will be deleted and the full deposit will be refunded.
+The proposor which submits proposal mortgages at least 30% of `MinDeposit`  and when the deposit exceeds `MinDeposit`, it can enter the voting procedure.
+If the proposal exceeds `MaxDepositPeriod` and has not yet exceeds `MinDeposit`, the proposal will be deleted and the full deposit won't be refunded.
 It is not possible to deposit the proposal which has been in  the voting procedure .

 ### Voting Procedure
 Only the validator can vote , and they can't vote again.
 The voting options are `Yes` , `Abstain` , `No` , `NoWithVeto` .